 My curiosity got the best of me when someone recommended taking Mucinex to get pregnant.
 I know, you stopped at that last line.
 Your eyes are not misleading you.
 Some people say that Mucinex is a well-proven pregnancy aid.
 I had to dig a little deeper to see what this was all about.
 What you read may surprise you.

 Basically, Mucinex is an expectorant.
 It liquefies mucus and helps you cough it out when you’re congested.
 So, you may ask, what does a cold symptom reliever have to do with pregnancy?
 It’s simple in theory.
 The active ingredient in Mucinex is guaifenesin.
 When you take Mucinex, it acts systemically, that is, throughout the body.
 It doesn’t just target the lungs.
 Guaifenesin targets all mucus in the body.
 Lungs, nose, stomach, and yes, the cervix.

 Part of the thought behind the use of medications like Mucinex is that its expectorant properties loosen up the cervical mucus.
-The mucus weakens, and in theory makes it easier for semen to pass through.
-The cervix becomes less viscous, allowing for the sperm to pass through more easily.
+The mucus weakens, and in theory makes it easier for the important little squiggly bodies to pass through.
+The cervix becomes less viscous, allowing for the little guys to pass through more easily.

 Many women have tried this, and readily endorse taking Mucinex to get pregnant.
 After all, if the choice is buying an over-the-counter cold medication for a few dollars or having invasive and expensive procedures to increase the odds of getting pregnant, the drug is an attaction option.
 But the success stories these are just personal and anecdotal experiences.
 No studies have been done to prove this theory, or if it is simply the placebo effect in action.
 But many mothers with a history of difficulty conceiving swear by it.